Human Remains (TV series)

 Human Remains is a British black comedy television series written by and starring Rob Brydon and Julia Davis that aired in 2000.
-Each episode documented the relationship of a different couple, all of whom were played by Brydon and Davis and were unhappy, in the style of a fly on the wall documentary.
+Each episode documented the relationship of a different couple, all of whom were played by Brydon and Davis and were unhappy, in the style of a fly-on-the-wall documentary.
 The show's humour derives from such bleak topics as domestic violence, chronic depression and death.
-Davis later used some of these themes in her solo project, Nighty Night.
+Davis later used some of these themes in her solo project Nighty Night.

 Ruth Jones, who would later work with Davis in Nighty Night, appears in the third episode.
-She would later co-write the acclaimed series Gavin & Stacey, in which both Brydon and Davis appear.
+She would later co-write the acclaimed series Gavin & Stacey, in which she, Brydon and Davis appear.

 Writing and production

 The series was written by Julia Davis and Rob Brydon, who were so sure of a commission they wrote all six episodes before finalising the deal.
 They wrote it in a flat in the same building complex where the late Kenneth Williams once lived.
 It was directed by Matt Lipsey and produced by Alison Mcphail.
 Executive producers were Henry Normal and Steve Coogan.

 After creating the concept for the series, Davis and Brydon set about developing the material for the six episodes.
 Avoiding more conventional methods of writing the scripts, the pair instead opted to record themselves on camera and in character, to develop their various characters and written material.
 These recordings were then later on used as the basis for the written scripts.